oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

 ### Objectives

-* Create the Application on APEX
+* Provision a 23ai ADB and APEX App
 * Update the Credentials to Connect to OCI Resources
+* Create the Application
+* Connect Rest Sources
 * Build the Question Panel
 * Build the Chat Panel
 * Test the application